Variational Tail Bounds for Norms of Random Vectors and Matrices: Further Abstraction via Coupling

 Then, \eqref{eq:pseudo-PAC-Bayes} follows by taking the expectation with respect to $X$, applying Jensen's inequality for the concave function $z\mapsto z^{1/p}$, and using the fact that $\sup_{\theta\in \Theta} (F_\theta(x))_+ \ge \sup_{\theta\in \Theta} F_\theta(x)$ for all $x\in \mbb R^d$. \end{proof}

-The following corollary, considers a situation where the bound above leads to a more recognizable PAC-Bayesian style bound in which the corresponding $\nu_{F_\theta}\left(\P\left(Y\st[\mid] X\right)\right)$ is approximate by the \emph{R\'{e}nyi divergence} (see, e.g., \citep[Section 3.2.3]{RS13}, \citep[Section 7.12]{PW24}, \citep{Ana17}, and \citep{vEH14} for its properties and relation with the KL divergence) between the prior and posterior measures.
+The following corollary, considers a situation where the bound above leads to a more recognizable PAC-Bayesian-style bound in which the corresponding $\nu_{F_\theta}\left(\P\left(Y\st[\mid] X\right)\right)$ is approximated by a certain combination of the KL divergence and the R\'{e}nyi divergence (see, e.g., \citep[Section 3.2.3]{RS13}, \citep[Section 7.12]{PW24}, \citep{Ana17}, and \citep{vEH14} for its properties and relation with the KL divergence) between the prior and posterior measures.
 Recall that for two probability measures $\mu$ and $\mu_{\mr{ref}}$ with $\mu\ll \mu_{\mr{ref}}$ the R\'{e}nyi divergence of order $\alpha\in \mbb R_{>0} \backslash\{1\}$ of $\mu$ relative to $\mu_{\mr{ref}}$ is